§ 374. Authority to place out or board out children. 1. An authorized agency is hereby empowered and permitted to place out and board out children.

 3. Except as hereinafter provided no court, public board, commission or official shall place out or board out a child in a family not residing within this state.

-(a) A commissioner of public welfare or a city public welfare officer authorized, pursuant to the provisions of section three hundred ninety-eight of the social welfare law, to accept the surrender of a child, may place out a child for the purpose of adoption in a family not residing within this state.
+(a) A commissioner of public welfare or a city public welfare officer authorized, pursuant to the provisions of § 398 of the social welfare law, to accept the surrender of a child, may place out a child for the purpose of adoption in a family not residing within this state.
 No placement of a child in a family not residing within this state shall be made unless an agreement for such placement shall have been reached between the public welfare official making such placement and the appropriate welfare or other public official on a state or local level in the state where the family resides who is authorized by law to supervise children in institutional or foster care homes.
 Such agreement shall include provision for the supervision of the family and the child during the period preceding a final adoption.

-(b) A commissioner of public welfare or a city public welfare officer authorized, pursuant to the provisions of section three hundred ninety-eight of the social welfare law, to place children in family homes, may board out a child in a family not residing within this state.
+(b) A commissioner of public welfare or a city public welfare officer authorized, pursuant to the provisions of § 398 of the social welfare law, to place children in family homes, may board out a child in a family not residing within this state.
 No child may be boarded out in a family not residing within this state unless an agreement for such placement shall have been reached between the public welfare official making such placement and the appropriate welfare or other public official on a state or local level in the state where the family resides who is authorized by law to supervise children in institutional or foster care homes.
 Such agreement shall include provision for the supervision of the family and the child during the period while the child is boarded out.

-(a) No hospital or lying-in asylum whether incorporated or unincorporated where women or girls may be received, cared for or treated during pregnancy or during or after delivery except as hereinafter provided and no person licensed to carry on like work under the provisions of article twenty-eight of the public health law shall be an authorized agency for placing out or boarding out children or place out any child in a foster home whether for adoption or otherwise either directly or indirectly or as agent or representative of the mother or parents of such child.
+4. (a) No hospital or lying-in asylum whether incorporated or unincorporated where women or girls may be received, cared for or treated during pregnancy or during or after delivery except as hereinafter provided and no person licensed to carry on like work under the provisions of Article 28 of the public health law shall be an authorized agency for placing out or boarding out children or place out any child in a foster home whether for adoption or otherwise either directly or indirectly or as agent or representative of the mother or parents of such child.

 (b) Every such hospital and licensed person shall forthwith report to the county or city officer or board charged by law with the care of destitute children away from their homes where such hospital is located or where such child is cared for by such licensed person any child abandoned or left in the care or custody of such hospital or licensed person provided, however, that no such report except as provided in section three hundred seventy-two shall be required to be made by a hospital which is also an authorized agency.